 - a.
 You pocket all the balls of your category and legally pocket the 8-ball in a properly marked pocket. - b.
-Your opponent pockets the 8-ball out-of-turn or knocks it on the floor. - c.
+Your opponent pockets the 8-ball out-of-turn or knocks the 8-ball on the floor. - c.
 Your opponent pockets the 8-ball in the wrong pocket. - d.
 Your opponent fails to properly mark the pocket where the 8-ball is pocketed, and you call loss of game. - e.
 Your opponent fouls the cue ball and pockets the 8-ball. - f.
 Your opponent alters the course of the 8-ball or the cue ball in an attempt to prevent a loss. - g.
 Your opponent scratches or knocks the cue ball off the table when playing the 8-ball.

-NOTE 1: If your opponent is shooting at the 8-ball and misses it altogether, commonly referred to as a table scratch, they have fouled and you receive ball-in-hand.
+NOTE 1: If your opponent is shooting at the 8-ball and

+misses it altogether, commonly referred to as a table scratch, they have fouled and you receive ball-in-hand.
 You do not win because of this foul.

 NOTE 2: You may not play the 8-ball at the same time you play the last ball of your category.
 The 8-ball must be pocketed through a separate shot.
+If you pocket the 8-ball at the same time you pocket the last ball of your category, you lose the game.